Leo (constellation): History and mythology

 Leo was one of the earliest recognized constellations, with archaeological evidence that the Mesopotamians had a similar constellation as early as 4000 BCE.
 The Persians called Leo Ser or Shir; the Turks, Artan; the Syrians, Aryo; the Jews, Arye; the Indians, Simha, all meaning "lion".

 Some mythologists believe that in Sumeria, Leo represented the monster Humbaba, who was killed by Gilgamesh.

 In Babylonian astronomy, the constellation was called UR.GU.LA, the "Great Lion"; the bright star Regulus was known as "the star that stands at the Lion's breast."
 Regulus also had distinctly regal associations, as it was known as the King Star.

 In Greek mythology, Leo was identified as the Nemean Lion which was killed by Heracles (Hercules to the Romans) during the first of his twelve labours.
 The Nemean Lion would take women as hostages to its lair in a cave, luring warriors from nearby towns to save the damsel in distress, to their misfortune.
 The Lion was impervious to any weaponry; thus, the warriors' clubs, swords, and spears were rendered useless against it.
 Realizing that he must defeat the Lion with his bare hands, Hercules slipped into the Lion's cave and engaged it at close quarters.
 When the Lion pounced, Hercules caught it in midair, one hand grasping the Lion's forelegs and the other its hind legs, and bent it backwards, breaking its back and freeing the trapped maidens.
 Zeus commemorated this labor by placing the Lion in the sky.

 The Roman poet Ovid called it Herculeus Leo and Violentus Leo.
 Bacchi Sidus (star of Bacchus) was another of its titles, the god Bacchus always being identified with this animal.
 However, Manilius called it Jovis et Junonis Sidus (Star of Jupiter and Juno).

-Visualizations

-Leo is commonly represented as if the sickle-shaped asterism of stars is the back of the Lion's head.
-The sickle is marked by six stars: Epsilon Leonis, Mu Leonis, Zeta Leonis, Gamma Leonis, Eta Leonis, and Alpha Leonis.
-The lion's tail is marked by Beta Leonis (Denebola) and the rest of his body is delineated by Delta Leonis and Theta Leonis.